mcci-catena/HW-Designs/Boards/Catena-4611_4612/README.md

 ### Thanks, Acknowledgments

-Thanks to Amy Chen of Asolar, Josh Yu, and to Tzu-Chih University for funding the Hualian Garden project.

-Further thanks to [Adafruit](https://www.adafruit.com/) for the wonderful Feather M0 LoRa platform, to [The Things Network](https://www.thethingsnetwork.org/) for the LoRaWAN-based infrastructure, to [The Things Network New York](https://thethings.nyc/) and [TTN Ithaca](https://ttni.tech/) for the inspiration and support, and to the myriad people who have contributed to the Arduino and LoRaWAN infrastructure.
+Thanks to [Adafruit](https://www.adafruit.com/) for the wonderful Feather M0 LoRa platform, to [The Things Network](https://www.thethingsnetwork.org/) for the LoRaWAN-based infrastructure, to [The Things Network New York](https://thethings.nyc/) and [TTN Ithaca](https://ttni.tech/) for the inspiration and support, and to the myriad people who have contributed to the Arduino and LoRaWAN infrastructure.